First-time authors sometimes make a grave mistake when seeking a book editor for their first manuscript.

 - Am I looking for an editor because I’m tired of looking at my manuscript?

-- Have I conducted any self-editing?
+- Have I attempted any book editing on my own?

 - Do I need to learn more about the craft of writing before proceeding with further work on my book?